PrivateAIM/hub-python-client/docs/user_guide.rst

       "message": "Can't find realm entity by realm_id" }

-In this example a :any:`HubAPIError` is raised because there is no realm with an ID that matches the dynamically created ID.
+In this example a :py:exc:`.HubAPIError` is raised because there is no realm with an ID that matches the dynamically created ID.
 If the response body contains an error, it can be accessed with the ``error_response`` property.
 Some errors may also add additional fields which can also be accessed like this.

 Models